 Document orientation.
 You can store complex, real-world entities in Elasticsearch as structured JSON documents.
 All fields have a default index, and you can use all the indices in a single query to get precise results in the blink of an eye.

 Logstash — Routing Your Log Data

 Logstash is a tool for log data intake, processing, and output.
-This includes virtually any type of log that you manage: system logs, webserver logs, error logs, and app logs.
+This includes virtually any type of logs that you manage: system logs, webserver logs, error logs, and app logs.
 As administrators, we know how much time can be spent normalizing data from disparate data sources.
-We know, for example, how widely Apache logs differ from NGINX logs.
+We know, for example, how significantly Apache logs differ from NGINX logs.

 Rather than normalizing with time-sucking ETL (Extract, Transform, and Load), we recommend that you switch over to the fast track.
 Instead, you could spend much less time training Logstash to normalize the data, getting Elasticsearch to process the data, and then visualize it with Kibana.
-With Logstash, it's super easy to take all those logs and store them in a central location.
-The only prerequisite is a Java runtime, and it takes just two commands to get Logstash up and running.
+With Logstash, it’s super easy to take all those logs and store them in one centralized location.
+The only prerequisite is a Java 8 runtime, and it takes just two commands to get Logstash up and running.

 Using Elasticsearch as a backend datastore and Kibana as a frontend dashboard (see below), Logstash will serve as the workhorse for storage, querying and analysis of your logs.
 Since it has an arsenal of ready-made inputs, filters, codecs, and outputs, you can grab hold of a very powerful feature-set with a very little effort on your part.

 Think of Logstash as a pipeline for event processing: it takes precious little time to choose the inputs, configure the filters, and extract the relevant, high-value data from your logs.
 Take a few more steps, make it available to Elasticsearch and—BAM!—you get super-fast queries against your mountains of data.